CM points on Shimura curves via QM-equivariant isogeny volcanoes: CM points on

 \section{CM points on $X_1^D(N)_{/\mathbb{Q}}$}

-In this section, we show that there is a very close relationship between CM points on the Shimura curves $X_0^D(N)_{/\mathbb{Q}}$ and $X_1^D(N)_{/\mathbb{Q}}$, generalizing results in the $D=1$ case of \cite[Thm 1.2]{CS22}.
-This allows us to go from our understanding of the $\Delta$-CM locus on $X_0^D(N)_{/\mathbb{Q}}$ based on \S \ref{CM_points_level_N} to an understanding of that on $X_1^D(N)_{/\mathbb{Q}}$.
-We first restrict to the $\Delta < -4$ case, and then prove our general result, Theorem \ref{inertness_thm_general}.
+In this section, we prove Theorem \ref{inertness_thm_general}, showing that there is a very close relationship between CM points on the Shimura curves $X_0^D(N)_{/\mathbb{Q}}$ and $X_1^D(N)_{/\mathbb{Q}}$.
+This is a generalization of \cite[Thm.
+1.2]{CS22}, which was specific to the $D=1$ case, and allows us to go from our understanding of the $\Delta$-CM locus on $X_0^D(N)_{/\mathbb{Q}}$ based on \S \ref{CM_points_level_N} to an understanding of, at the very least, degrees of CM points on $X_1^D(N)_{/\mathbb{Q}}$.